icopy-site/awesome-cn/docs/awesome/awesome-d.md

 * [giD](https://github.com/Kymorphia/gid) - GObject Introspection D Package Repository.
 * [Fluid](https://git.samerion.com/Samerion/Fluid) - A declarative cross-platform user interface library for D.
-* [minigui](https://github.com/adamdruppe/arsd/blob/master/minigui.d) - A smallish GUI widget library, aiming to be on par with at least HTML4 forms and a few other expected gui components.
+* [minigui](https://arsd-official.dpldocs.info/arsd.minigui.html) - A smallish GUI widget library, aiming to be on par with at least HTML4 forms and a few other expected gui components.
+It's part of the [arsd libraries](https://github.com/adamdruppe/arsd/blob/master/minigui.d).
 * [DLangUI](https://github.com/buggins/dlangui) - Cross Platform GUI for D programming language.
 My personal favorite, because it is written in D(not a binding), and is cross platform.
 DLangUI also has a good showcase in the IDE [DLangIDE](https://github.com/buggins/dlangide).
 * [microui-d](https://github.com/Kapendev/microui-d) - A tiny immediate-mode UI library.
 * [GtkD](https://github.com/gtkd-developers/GtkD) - GtkD is a D binding and OO wrapper of GTK+.
 GtkD is actively maintained and is currently the most stable GUI lib for D.